andreagjestvang/FinalAssignment_Gjestvang/README.md

 Welcome to the interactive rain-information for Pasvik weather station

-Or the rather dashing name: P-PIG!
+Or the rather dashing name: *P-PIG*!

 ### Motivation for analysis
 As I have no specific master thesis yet, I decided to look into relevant weather-data for Pasvik,